Skip to main content

 Will telematics guarantee a lower premium?

 No guarantees, but sustained good scores often support improved renewal terms.
+Learn more about how this technology works in our black box insurance guide.

 Convicted driver insurance is about alignment and discipline.
 Insurers price recent behaviour because it predicts risk; you manage that reality by choosing an appropriate car, disclosing accurately, considering telematics, and building a clean year on the road.